xataio/xtools/xfileindex/README.md

 # localfileindex

-A barebones version that indexes local files (from disk) to Xata.
+An alternative version of the script that indexes local files (from disk, instead of file attachments) to Xata.
-Supports only the transactions indexing approach.
+Provides only the transactions and random id indexing approach.
-Extrapolates the file type from the file extension, supporting `.pdf`,`.txt`,`.csv`.
+It extrapolates the file type from the file extension, supporting `.pdf`,`.txt`,`.csv`.

 Usage: